How to Troubleshoot the 502 Bad Gateway Error in WordPress

 4. Enable the option to disable the CDN and confirm any prompts or changes necessary to apply the setting.

-5. Once the CDN is disabled, clear your browser cache to ensure you’re accessing your website without any cached CDN content.
+5. Once the CDN is disabled, clear your browser cache to ensure you can access your website without any cached CDN content.

 By following these steps, you can effectively disable your CDN and assess if it resolves any issues you were experiencing.